Gonbee2017/atat/README.md

 ATAT is an interpreter for automatically manipulating keyboard and mouse.
 ATAT reads the script from standard input.
-In the script, a list of commands is described.
+The script is described as a list of commands.
 Basically, one operation is executed with one command.
 The list of commands are executed in order from the top, and when it runs to the bottom, it ends.